anupbhowmik/promt/README.md

 > [!NOTE]
 > Some minor mismatch might occur due to the precision of the floating-point numbers and rounding errors.
 In case of `paste`, it takes a long time to run the code.
 It is recommended to run the code on a high-performance machine.

-> [!WARNING]
-> This part is not finalized yet.
-It will be updated as the files are organized and will be finalized in the latest release.

 - Create a directory `data/Mouse_brain_MERFISH` and place the preprocessed data files in it.